 My honest take:

-Too much softness can increase foot fatigue.
+Too much softness can increase foot fatigue rather than reduce it.

 HOKA Clifton